renigmaflea/renigmaflea.github.io/index.md

 ## Overview

-Renigma is a web application for UH students, faculty, and staff to buy and sell goods.
+Rainbow Retail is a web application for UH students, faculty, and staff to buy and sell goods.

 It is designed to be a Craigslist alternative with factors such as: